mixxxdj/manual/source/chapters/library.rst

 * **Analyze entire crate**: Forces the analysis of the crate in the :ref:`Analyze <configuration-analyze>` view.
-* **Import crate**: Import tracks from external playlists in various file formats to a new Mixxx crate.
+* **Import crate**: Import tracks from external playlists in various file formats to the selected crate.
 * **Export crate**: Export a crate to various file formats, such as :file:`m3u`, :file:`m3u8`, :file:`pls`, :file:`txt`, or :file:`csv`.
 This
   allows you to use the data in other applications.